-11. Provision for Doubtful debts Profit & Loss A/c Dr. To Provision for Doubtful Debts A/c Added to Bad-debts on the debit side Added to Bad-debts Deducted from Debon the debit side side 12.
-Provision for discount on Debtors Profit & Loss A/c Dr. To Provision for Discount on Debtors A/c rs A/c Shown on the debit side as a separate item Deducted from Debtors on the assets side 13.
-Abnormal loss of stock Insurance Company A/c Dr. Profit & Loss A/c Dr. To Purchases A/c r.
-Total amount of loss r. is deducted from purchases on the debit side of loss om the Amount not recovered from the insurance company is shown on the debit side Amount recovered from the insurance company is shown on the assets side.
-14. Charity in the form of goods Charity A/c To Purchases A/c n.
-Deducted from purchases on the debit side n the Shown on the debit side 15.
+11. Provision for Doubtful debts Profit & Loss A/c Dr. To Provision for Doubtful Debts A/c Added to Bad-debts on the debit side Deducted from Deb- tors on the assets side 12.
+Provision for discount on Debtors Profit & Loss A/c Dr. To Provision for Discount on Debtors A/c rs A/c Shown on the debit side as a separate item Deducted from Debtors on the assets side 13. .
+Abnormal loss of stock Insurance Company A/c Dr. Profit & Loss A/c Dr. To Purchases A/c Total amount of loss is deducted from purchases on the debit side ss Amount not recovered from the insurance company is shown on the debit side Amount recovered from the insurance company is shown on the assets side.
+14. Charity in the form of goods Charity A/c To Purchases A/c .
+Deducted from purchases on the debit side Shown on the debit side 15. .
 Goods distributed as free samples Free samples A/c Dr. To Purchases A/c -op- Shown on the debit side 16.
-Drawings in goods Drawings A/c To Purchases A/c -do- Deducted from capital on the liabilities side.
-17. Manager's Commission Manager's Commission A/c Dr. To Outstanding Commission A/c ت.
-Shown on the debit side Shown on the liabilities side.
-18. Goods sold but omitted to be recorded Debtors A/c To Sales A/c r.
-Added to sales on the credit side on the Added to Debtors on the assets side.
-19. Goods purchased but omitted to be recorded Purchases A/c To Creditors A/c .
-Added to purchases on the debit side chases Added to Creditors on the liabilities side.
-20. Sale of goods in approval basis (i) Sales A/c Dr. To Debtors A/c (Sale value of goods) r.
-Deducted from sales on the credit side n sales side Deducted from debtors on the assets side. (ii) Closing Stock A/c Dr. To Trading A/c (Cost price of goods) .
-Added to closing stock on the credit side ing redit Added to closing stock on the assets side.
+Drawings in goods Drawings A/c To Purchases A/c -op- Deducted from capital on the liabilities side.
+17. .
+Manager's Commission Manager's Commission A/c Dr. To Outstanding Commission A/c Shown on the debit side Shown on the liabilities side.
+18. Goods sold but omitted to be recorded Debtors A/c To Sales A/c .
+Added to sales on the credit side he Added to Debtors on the assets side.
+19. .
+Goods purchased but omitted to be recorded Purchases A/c Dr. To Creditors A/c .
+Added to purchases on the debit side es Added to Creditors on the liabilities side.
+20. .
+Sale of goods in approval basis (i) Sales A/c Dr. To Debtors A/c (Sale value of goods) .
+Deducted from sales on the credit side sa Deducted from debtors on the assets side. (ii) Closing Stock A/c Dr. To Trading A/c (Cost price of goods) Added to closing stock on the credit side Added to closing stock on the assets side.